-In order to meet the basic objective of simulating forest fire spread dynamically in an optimized cell space we implemented a forest fire experimental frame as shown in Figure 10.
+To meet the basic objective of simulating forest fire spread dynamically in an optimized cell space, we implemented a forest fire experimental frame as shown in Figure 10.
 The experimental frame allows us to specify the type of experimentation that would enable us to obtain answers to the questions of interest [20, 21].
-The forest fire experimental frame is comprised of the Transducer, the cell space display and parameter displays, the ForestCellIgniter, the WindFlowModel and the FireFightingModel.
+The forest fire experimental frame is composed of the transducer, the cell space display and parameter displays, the ForestCellIgniter, the WindFlowModel, and the FireFightingModel.
 The experimental frame is coupled to the cell space.
-The external influences on the cell space are initiated by the experimental frame via the forest cell igniter model, wind flow model and the fire fighting model.
+The external influences on the cell space are initiated by the experimental frame via the forest cell igniter model, wind flow model, and firefighting model.
 The output parameters of interest from the forest cell space are fed to the experimental frame.